Congratulations on your admission to St. John’s School of Law!

 Incoming students must provide official transcripts from all previous colleges and universities attended, including a final transcript showing conferral of an undergraduate degree.
 Official transcripts submitted to the LSAC Credential Assembly Service are sufficient for these purposes.
 Pursuant to the American Bar Association Standards and Rules of Procedure for Approval of Law Schools, students who do not submit such transcripts by October 15th of their year of enrollment will be withdrawn from the program, unless the Law School, through the Assistant Dean for Students, grants a reasonable extension for extraordinary circumstances where, through no fault of the student, he or she was unable to procure a transcript in time.
 If such extraordinary circumstances are present, documentation will be placed in the student’s file.

 New York State Public Health Law 2165 requires that all students born on or after January 1, 1957 provide proof of immunity to measles, mumps and rubella disease.
-As of April 21, 2021, St. John’s will require all students to be vaccinated against the COVID-19 virus and to provide proof of vaccination.
-Students must have on file with the University Health Office (DaSilva Hall) the following:
+Information on what is required and how to submit records can be found on the Student Health Services page.